SouvikPal001/my-python-mini-projects/README.md

 # my-python-mini-projects

 This repository contains my collection of small Python programs and mini projects.
-As a beginner, I’m using this space to practice Python concepts, build simple applications, and track my progress.
+As a beginner, I’m using this space to practice Python concepts as well as get familiarized with git and GitHub, build simple applications, and track my progress.

 ---